OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-building-partial.md

 ### Why am I getting error "429 Too Many Requests" when using one of Offchain Labs' Public RPCs? {#why-am-i-getting-error-429-too-many-requests-when-using-one-of-offchain-labs-public-rpcs}
 <p>Offchain Labs offers public RPCs for free, but limits requests to prevent DOSing.
 Hitting the rate limit could come from your request frequency and/or the resources required to process the requests.
-If you hitting our rate limit, we recommend <a href="https://developer.arbitrum.io/node-running/running-a-node">running your own node</a> or <a href="https://developer.arbitrum.io/node-running/node-providers">using a third party node provider</a>.</p>
+If you are hitting our rate limit, we recommend <a href="https://developer.arbitrum.io/node-running/running-a-node">running your own node</a> or <a href="https://developer.arbitrum.io/node-running/node-providers">using a third party node provider</a>.</p>

 <p></p>

 ### How do block.timestamp and block.number work on Arbitrum? {#how-do-blocktimestamp-and-blocknumber-work-on-arbitrum}
-<p>Solidity calls to <code>block.number</code> and <code>block.timestamp</code> on Arbitrum will return the block number/ timestamp of the under lying L1 on a slight delay; i.e., updated every few minutes.
+<p>Solidity calls to <code>block.number</code> and <code>block.timestamp</code> on Arbitrum will return the block number/ timestamp of the underlying L1 on a slight delay; i.e., updated every few minutes.
 Note that L2 block numbers (i.e., as seen in block explorers / returned by RPCs) are different, and are typically updated roughly every second.</p>

 <p>For more info, see <a href="https://developer.arbitrum.io/time">block numbers and time</a>.</p>